 - Heat the chicken stock to hot, but not boiling.

 - The first step of actually cooking the risotto will be to create the flavor base.
-Preheat your 10 inch pan to med-high.
+Preheat your 10-inch pan to med-high.
 Add 1 T olive oil then add onions and sauté 2 to 3 minutes until soft.
-Add garlic to pan and cook 1 minute.
+Add garlic to the pan and cook for 1 minute.

 - Add the rice.
 Stir the rice completely coating the grains in oil.
 Continue toasting the rice until the ends are translucent but the center of the grain remains opaque.

-- Add 1/2 c champagne and deglaze pan, stirring constantly until champagne evaporates.
+- Add 1/2 c champagne and deglaze the pan, stirring constantly until champagne evaporates.